 Mirror, mirror on the wall, who’s the fairest of them all?

-Not me.
 It was never going to be me.
 Because we live in a society that is rife with colourism and there is a stigma associated to women with darker complexions.

 Growing up, I had some difficulty in accepting myself.
 I was made to believe, both overtly and subtly, that fair skin equals beauty.
 Some uncles and aunties had a nickname for me: kaali, which means black.
 I am the darkest of all my female cousins so the term was naturally given to me.